Thinking about getting yourself a new dog? Looking for an active companion?

 The Potential Health Problems That German Shepherd Husky Mix Owners Must KNOW

-It is common knowledge that due to genetic variation, crossbreeds are healthier than purebred dogs.
+It is common knowledge that crossbreeds are healthier than purebred dogs due to genetic variation.

 After all, that’s how evolution works, right?

-There are certain health problems that are commonly seen in the German Shepherd Husky Mix.
+Certain health problems are commonly seen in the German Shepherd Husky Mix.
 These include the following:

 Elbow and hip dysplasia